-The development of claims from prior accident years was better than expected at 31 December 2015, leading to an overall release of the central estimate for prior years of \$651,440.
-The majority of this release related to the 2014 accident year primarily as claim volumes experienced were lower than anticipated at 31 December 2015.
+The development of claims from prior accident years was better than expected at 31 December 2017, leading to an overall release of the central estimate for prior years of \$212,780.
+The release is mainly due to favourable overall claim experiences and runoff of the portfolio...

-Uncertainty surrounding claims development for the company is materially resolved within four years, and for the branch the accident years 2013 and prior are fully developed - no undiscounted central estimate is considered necessary at 31 December 2015 in respect of remaining defaults (2014: accident years 2011 and prior).
+Uncertainty surrounding claims development for the company is materially resolved within four years, and for the branch the accident years 2015 and prior are fully developed.